Commercial & Bankruptcy Law Section

 Nobody wants to file for bankruptcy, but there are some pros to doing so.
 Check out this post for a list of the good and the bad when it comes to declaring bankruptcy.

-Chief Judge Robyn L. Moberly and Judge Jeffrey J. Graham will be relocating as of March 2, 2015.
+Chief Judge Robyn L. Moberly and Judge Jeffrey J. Graham have relocated as of March 2, 2015.
 Please see this post for details.

 There's an increasing amount of internet hack cases, so knowing where to start if you're an identity theft victim is important for everyone to know.